TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us004/02.tests/readme.md

 2. Try to access the submission form page.
 3. Verify that the "submit" button is inactive, as it is clickable only for users who are registered and logged in.

-**Expected Result:** The system must prevent unregistered users from accessing the submission page.
+**Expected Result:** "The system must prevent unregistered users from accessing the submission page."

+### 1.5.
+Check Create a Discussion

+**Test 7:** Check if it is possible to create a discussion with a Title of 5 characters and Text of 30 characters

+**Steps:**
+1. At the all discussions page, click on "submit" and proceed to the submission form page.
+2. Enter a Title with 5 characters.
+3. Enter a Text with 30 characters.
+4. Click on the "Submit post" button.
+5. Verify that a successful message is displayed and the page is redirected to the "All Discussions" page.

+**Expected Result:** "The system must create a discussion, provide a suitable success message, and return to the "All Discussions" page."